mgrouchy/link/README.md

 ```

+#Bugs?
+See a bug and want me to fix it?
+Create an issue and your wish, is my command(sort of).

 #Want to Contribute?
 Fork this repo, submit a pull request with your changes and an updated Authors.md with your name.